 Image credit: Unsplash

-There is an actual week in the year dedicated to being kind to humankind and this is that week (from August 25th to 31st – every year).
-As this goes live there will only be two days left of this week of kindness, but don’t let that deter you from being kind to other humans in your life and don’t let it stop you from being kind to strangers too (this week and beyond).
+There is an actual week in the year dedicated to being kind to humans and this is that week (from August 25th to 31st – every year).
+As this goes live there will only be two days left of this week of kindness, but don’t let that deter you from being kind the humans in your life and don’t let it stop you from being kind to strangers too (this week and beyond).
 Here are four ways that you can be kind to humankind…

 1. Donate your time and or your money (that you can spare) to a worthy cause.